bbauska/meta-react-basics/README.md

 </p>
 <!-- {width="6.5in" height="2.734815179352581in"} -->

-Each **component** consists of well-defined functionality that can be inserted into an application without requiring modification of other components.
+Each **component</b> consists of well-defined functionality that can be inserted into an application without requiring modification of other components.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->